mveraloo/byu-cs-452-class-content/redis/work_queue_example/readme.md

 python simple_request.py
 ```

+(Make sure you run these in order, because simple_requst.py need  the servers to be up and running)

 # Deliverables (PDF that includes code)

 1. What is the "key" in the REDIS database where the web server stores the user's image.
 What type is the value?
 Describe the structure of it.